Ayush Badoni

 Ayush Badoni (born 3 December 1999) is an Indian cricketer who plays for Delhi and Indian Premier League side Lucknow Super Giants.
 He made his Twenty20 debut on 11 January 2021, for Delhi in the 2020–21 Syed Mushtaq Ali Trophy.

 In February 2022, Badoni was bought by Lucknow Super Giants in the auction for the 2022 Indian Premier League.
 On 28 March 2022, he played in Lucknow's first match of the season, scoring 54 runs.
 In August 2024, Badoni scored 165 runs from 55 balls, including eight fours and 19 sixes, in a Delhi Premier League match for South Delhi Superstarz.
 (Note: The Delhi Premier League T20 is not an official Twenty20 competition and operates at a level below official T20 status.)

-Ayush Badoni made 205* from 216 balls in Ranji Trophy match against Jharkhand in 2024.
+Ayush Badoni made 205* from 216 balls in a Ranji Trophy match against Jharkhand in 2024.